Dion Fortune and Merlin

 There has to be a Merlin with Dion Fortune!
-We know that this must be so.
 There is no way that the most influential and forward-looking occultist of the 20th century would not have had a connection with Merlin and would not have been guided by him in some shape or form.
-We know that Merlin was there with her, just as he is always here, somewhere, in the background to our magical work.
+We know that Merlin was there with Dion Fortune, just as he is always here, somewhere, in the background to our magical work.
 Just as we know that of course there must be a Gandalf to guide the Fellowship of the Ring, or a Dumbledore to guide Hogwarts School of Witchcraft and Wizardry, or a Yoda to guide the Jedi Knights.

-When we think about the connection between Merlin and Dion Fortune, it’s important though to bear in mind that in the 1930s very little had been published about Merlin other than a few versions of the Arthurian and Grail legends and academic studies of mediaeval literature.
+When we think about the connection between Merlin and Dion Fortune, it’s important though to bear in mind that in the 1930s very little had been published about Merlin apart from a few versions of the Arthurian and Grail legends, and some academic studies of mediaeval literature.
 It’s only in the last 30 years or so that a great deal of new information has come to light, pioneered by folk such as R.J.
-Stewart, John and Caitlin Matthews and Mike Harris.
-Their research and perception of Merlin brings to light much that is contained in for example the writings of Geoffrey of Monmouth in his History of the Kings of Britain in which Merlin is depicted as a wild man of the woods, living alone, half mad, having been much affected by witnessing the death of his friends in battle, and at the same time inspired with visions and given to prophecy.
+Stewart, and John and Caitlin Matthews.
+Their research into and perception of Merlin brings to light much that is found for example in the writings of Geoffrey of Monmouth in his History of the Kings of Britain in which Merlin is depicted as a wild man of the woods, living alone, half mad, having been much affected by witnessing the death of his friends in battle, and at the same time inspired with visions and given to prophecy.
 Similar but earlier material is found for example in The Black Book of Carmarthen.

 We find her fullest commentary on Merlin in her ‘Avalon of the Heart,’ which was first published in 1934.
 In this book, Merlin is very tentatively described as a possible guide who might have come from Atlantis and who might possibly have brought the magical powers of especially bred Atlantean priesthood, to Britain.
-It does sound as if she is quite hesitant to put these ideas into writing, perhaps because they were so new and so revolutionary at the time.
+It does sound as if DF is hesitant in putting these ideas into writing, presumably because they were new and quite revolutionary at the time.

 Now wouldn’t it have been interesting if someone had said to Dion Fortune: “No, sorry, no possibility whatsoever, silly idea, just forget it.”
 Wouldn’t the course of 20th century magic have been so very different if we hadn’t had these ideas of Atlantis, with its sacred clans, special breeding, forced marriages, segregation, superior blood-lines and elitism conveyed to us?
-Later, in 1940, she wrote: “Merlin was unquestionably a druid priest and tradition declares him to be an Atlantean.”
-A tradition which she had just invented of course. (quoted in The Magical Battle of Britain ed Gareth Knight, published by Skylight Press, page 46)
+Later, in 1940, she stated confidently and in very different terms: “Merlin was unquestionably a druid priest and tradition declares him to be an Atlantean.”
+A tradition, of course, which she had invented. (quoted in The Magical Battle of Britain ed Gareth Knight, published by Skylight Press, page 46)

 However, it’s important to place these ideas within the context of Dion Fortune’s magical environment at the time.
 She was establishing a new, different, forward-looking, expansive and inclusive magical fraternity that would be based on the best of what was already in place, but would also speak to people who had just come through the 1st World War and were looking forwards to a new order of things; the new generation of the 20th century who were beginning to set the pattern for the coming of the Aquarian Age.
 So she needed on the one hand to emphasise the magical tradition in which she and her group could claim authenticity, while on the other hand she needed to find something new, some new way of thinking, some new magical impulse, on which to carry things forward.